 PSNC also operates the Prescription Audit Centre (PAC) based in Enfield, London.
 A percentage of all prescriptions sent to NHS Prescription Services are checked and any errors in pricing are corrected.

 PSNC last reviewed its structures and made changes to its composition in 2010.
-A governance review is currently being carried out by A.T.
-Kearney and it is hoped that this will be completed in early 2017.

 With effect from 1 April 2010 the PSNC has 32 members on its main committee: